Climates over different surfaces, micro and local climates; urban climates; laboratories as required.

 - Teaching Arrangements

-Six 2:50-minute practical sessions run over the 13 weeks of semester
+Two lectures per week and six 3-hour practical sessions scheduled over the 13 weeks of semester.

 - Graduate Attributes Emphasised